How to Restrict Products By Customer Group in Magento 2?

 When it comes to strategy management, no matter your business’s size, resource allocation is crucial in delivering high performance to your business plans.

-Proper allocation of brand’s value to the right customer groups comes with many advantages, including:
+Proper allocation of the brand’s value to the right customer groups comes with many advantages, including:

-Eliminate risks of wasting money, time, and effort on less valuable customers
+Eliminate risks of wasting money, time, and effort on less valuable customer groups

-Better deliver deep of value to targeted groups, hence boosting productivity
+Better deliver deep value to targeted groups, hence boosting productivity

-For eCommerce companies, product restriction is an effective way to help them control and display their products to specific customers.
+For eCommerce companies, product restriction is an effective way to help them control and display their products to their specific customer group.

-Merchants can create multiple categories to target different groups of customers based on their shopping interests, wants, and needs.
+Merchants can create multiple restriction rules to target particular customer groups based on their shopping interests, wants, and needs.
 With a proper allocation, these restricted products come with better sales performance.

 Share sensitive information with specific groups of customers

-In some cases, you will want to restrict sensitive information to specific customer groups such as commission policy or price rates for wholesalers and retailers, etc.
+In some cases, you will want to restrict sensitive information to a specific customer group such as commission policy or price rates for wholesalers and retailers, other store content, etc.

-If you want to hide sensitive information from unauthorized people, simply restrict these products’ visibility or data to only special viewers like VIP or wholesalers.
+If you want to hide sensitive information from unauthorized people, simply restrict these products’ visibility or data to only special viewers like VIPs or wholesalers.